 Ljubljana City Guide

 This was my second time in Ljubljana and it has firmly established itself as one of my favourite cities in Europe.
+There are so many unique and fun things to do in Ljubljana and it's the perfect city-break on or offseason.
 The mix of beautiful architecture, history, student life, cafes and art really make this city a great place to spend a few days, or weeks!
 Plus, it's location in the middle of Slovenia means it's the perfect base to explore the rest of this amazing little country.

-During my visits I have collected all the info you need to enjoy your time in Ljubljana to the fullest.
-Welcome to the Ljubljana city guide!
+During my visits, I have collected all the info you need to make the most of your time in Ljubljana, from the best things to do in Ljubljana to where to stay and the best restaurants in Ljubljana.
+Welcome to your Ljubljana city guide!

 Need to know